Richard Ledgett: Career

 On August 15, 2017, Ledgett was elected to M&T Bank Corporation's Board of Directors.

+Ledgett was part of a group of former intelligence officials that signed a letter that stated the Biden laptop story “has the classic earmarks of a Russian information operation".
+It was in fact revealed the laptop contained no evidence of Russian disinformation, and portions of its contents have been verified as authentic.
+On January 20, 2025, Ledgett's security clearance was suspended.

 Statements regarding NSA surveillance

 Ledgett pledged increased transparency regarding NSA operations.
 He defended the operations of the NSA and argued in a rare interview with Reuters that NSA operations are completely legal.
 Ledgett also accused the media of sensationalizing reports about various NSA mass surveillance programs.

 In March 2014, Ledgett stated during a TED Talk that the NSA operates legally.
 He further argued that President James Madison would be proud of the way in which Constitutional checks and balances have governed NSA mass surveillance.